-- Teacher Schedules: Provide schedules that clearly indicate where each teacher will be and what subject and grade he or she will teach throughout the days of the visit.
+- Teacher Schedules: Provide schedules that clearly indicate where each teacher will be and what subject and grade he or she will teach throughout the days of the visit (remote vs. in person).
 Please also indicate non-instructional time, e.g., prep or planning periods, team meetings, lunch, etc. Again, in order to facilitate scheduling, please be sure to clarify class names and locations.
 If a teacher's schedule contains class names for internal purposes such as "Harvard" or "801B," please provide an explanatory key.
 The Commission uses this information to schedule teacher interviews with every effort to avoid conflicts with classroom instruction, though situations may arise when the visit team may ask that coverage be provided for a teacher in order to accommodate an interview.
-The Commission recognizes that teacher schedules are subject to change from the beginning of the school year and asks that school leaders highlight these changes during previsit discussions with the Site Visit team leader.
-School should also include related services provider schedules to include all contracted personnel. - Supporting Evidence showing adherence to Educational Program Terms from Charter Contract: Review Educational Program Terms in Attachment 4 to the Charter Contract.
-Provide any additional materials that may help the site visit team better understand how the school is implementing the Educational Program Terms.
-Materials may include Personalized Learning Plans, discipline records, extended day calendars, mentor group attendance records, evidence and assessment of student projects, student schedules, goals and proficiency data from Math and ELA daily sessions, etc. Schools must provide evidence of implementation of educational terms as stated in the charter contract. - School staff hiring process: Provide any documentation outlining the process for hiring staff and demonstrating how the school materially complies with applicable state and federal laws, rules, regulations, and provisions of the Charter Contract relating to employment considerations.
-Evidence may include sample job postings and/or offer letters. - Student and Employee Handbooks: Handbooks should include evidence of school's discipline policy, complaint process, comprehensive policy related to serving the educational needs of homeless children and youth in accordance with the McKinney-Vento Act, nondiscrimination policy and procedure for students and employees, sexual harassment policy and procedure for students and employees - Student application: Provide templates in all languages the school shares with families during the student application process.
+The Commission recognizes that teacher schedules are subject to change from the beginning of the school year and asks that school leaders highlight these changes during pre-visit discussions with the Site Visit team leader.
+School should also include related services provider schedules to include all contracted personnel. - Updated Student and Employee Handbooks: Handbooks should include evidence of school's discipline policy, complaint process, comprehensive policy related to serving the educational needs of homeless children and youth in accordance with the McKinney-Vento Act, nondiscrimination policy and procedure for students and employees, sexual harassment policy and procedure for students and employees